JingkangZhang/PersonalWebsite/writings/oroonoko-x-satan.md

 All is not lost; the unconquerable Will,
 And study of revenge, immortal hate,
 And courage never to submit or yield:
-And what is else not to be overcome?
-[4]
+And what is else not to be overcome? [^4]

-[1] broken meter.
+[^1]: Broken meter.

-* PREVIOUS LINE I FEAR WON’T SCAN AT ALL
+    > PREVIOUS LINE I FEAR WON’T SCAN AT ALL
-“PERFIDIOUS MEN THAT MADE HIS PEOPLE SLAVES” - Prof. Turner
+    > “PERFIDIOUS MEN THAT MADE HIS PEOPLE SLAVES” - Prof. Turner

-[2] * EXCELLENT POINT, EXCEPT FOR “NATURAL” –
+[^2]: > EXCELLENT POINT, EXCEPT FOR “NATURAL” –
-BUT HERE THE METRICS GET ALL JUMBLED UP
+    > BUT HERE THE METRICS GET ALL JUMBLED UP
-AND THERE IS NO SUCH IDIOM AS “IN REIGN” * - Prof. Turner
+    > AND THERE IS NO SUCH IDIOM AS “IN REIGN”  - Prof. Turner

-[3] *MOVE “yet” TO AFTER “in” AND THIS WILL SCAN * - Prof. Turner
+[^3]: > MOVE “yet” TO AFTER “in” AND THIS WILL SCAN  - Prof. Turner

-[4] HOW DOES IT END?
+[^4]: >HOW DOES IT END?
 HOW DO YOU THINK YOUR MAN,
-THE HERO OROONOKO, MIGHT COMPARE
+    >THE HERO OROONOKO, MIGHT COMPARE
-TO SATAN IN HIS FINAL MINUTES, THEN? - Prof. Turner
+    >TO SATAN IN HIS FINAL MINUTES, THEN? - Prof. Turner